 How much can you save with a heat pump?

 Heat pumps are the most carbon friendly solution out there when it comes to home heating - but how do running costs compare?
-For the average UK home, it should cost a similar amount to run a heat pump compared to a gas boiler, but if you chose a smart, green heat pump tariff like Cosy Octopus you could save hundreds of pounds.
+For the average UK home, it should cost a similar amount to run a heat pump compared to a gas boiler, but if you chose a smart, green heat pump tariff like Cosy Octopus you could save hundreds of pounds a year.

 How much does the average heat pump cost to run?